timonjagi/handyman-chat/README.md

 ## Architecture

-The Bingwa Ordering System consists of:
+The Handyman Ordering System consists of:

 1. **Chat Interface (Frontend)**: A Next.js application with dynamic UI components
-2. **Bingwa Server (Backend)**: A modular system of tools that power the conversation and workflow logic
+2. **Server (Backend)**: A modular system of tools that power the conversation and workflow logic
 3. **External Integrations**: Connections to payment providers, service provider databases, and order management systems

 ## Getting Started